Using Windows profiles with Password Manager and single sign-on

 Roaming profiles are saved on a network share and synchronized to a local server copy each time the user logs on.
 Characteristics of a successful roaming profile deployment include high-speed network connectivity such as a SAN (System Area Network) or NAS (Network Area Storage).
 Other common deployments include clustering solutions where the profiles are stored on high-availability servers.

 Two issues affect roaming and mandatory profile deployments:

 - A single roaming profile can only be used with one file synchronization point.
-When multiple synchronization points are used, data in the Memory Mapped File (MMF) may become corrupted.
+When multiple synchronization points are used, data in the Memory Mapped File (MMF) might become corrupted.

 Mandatory or hybrid profiles

 Mandatory profiles are by definition user read-only profiles.
-Single Sign-on needs write permission to the profile folder under Application Data.
-With mandatory profiles, a user may make changes but the changes are not saved back to the profile at logoff.
-For Single Sign-on to work correctly with mandatory profiles, the Application Data Folder must be redirected.
+Single sign-on needs write permission to the profile folder under Application Data.
+With mandatory profiles, a user might make changes but the changes are not saved back to the profile at logoff.
+For single sign-on to work correctly with mandatory profiles, the Application Data Folder must be redirected.

 The registry changes are written each time the user logs on.
 Credential information is synchronized with the synchronization point but the changes are not saved back to the profile.

-Important: This sample script is for informational purposes only and should not be used in your environment without first testing it.
+Important: This sample script is for informational purposes only.
+Do not use it in your environment before first testing it.

 ``` pre codeblock